casanet/casanet-server/docs/IFTTT.md

 ## Philosophy
-The IFTTT is great service and integrating it in an IOT server can be wonderful.
+The IFTTT is great service and integrating it in an IoT service can be wonderful.

-All the idea can integrate into a real house,
+Now, all the ideas can integrate into a real house,

 For example, turn on Air-Conditioner when the weather in the area is above x degrees.
 Turn on the boiler when you enter the neighborhood.